MarcoDVisser/aprof/README.md

 install_github("aprof", "MarcoDVisser")
 ```

-## Dependancies
+## Dependencies

-aprof is meant to be light and has no other dependancies other than the base R installation.
+aprof is meant to be light and has no other dependencies other than the base R installation.

 ## Example
 ```r